jamescampbell57/brain-representations/README.md

 # brain-representations

-(Very unpolished code)

 Code used to study the compositionality of semantic representations in the brain.
 Uses the Natural Scenes Dataset (https://naturalscenesdataset.org/).
+Notebooks are very unpolished.